PinguimAlfaro/environmental-department-Database-Showcase/README.md

 📌 Project Overview

 This project was developed to address the challenge of managing dispersed information across different areas of a department.
-The Database Center consolidates data from Mining, Processes, Erosions, Ombudsman, and Reports into a single, organized system.
+The Database Center consolidates data from Mining, Processes, Erosions, Ombudsman Reports, and Public Complaints into a single, organized system.

 By providing tools to create, search, update, and manage records, the system improves efficiency and reduces fragmentation of information.
 It reflects a practical approach to building structured, real-world data solutions.